-If you find the water, for example in the streams, canals or pools and tubs are not treated well - have a smell, weird color, weird objects, it is best to avoid swimming or bathing in there.
+If you find the water, for example in the streams, canals, or pools and tubs is not treated well - have a smell, weird color, and weird objects, it is best to avoid swimming or bathing in there.
 You may get skin irritation problems.

 Yes and no.